 IP (Internet Protocol) — handles addressing and routing.
 Every device on the Internet has an IP address.
 IPv4 addresses look like 192.168.1.1 (32-bit, ~4 billion addresses).
 IPv6 addresses look like 2001:0db8::1 (128-bit, effectively unlimited).

-The client-server model is the fundamental architecture of the Web.
+The client-server model is a fundamental model of the Web.
 The client initiates a request; the server processes it and sends a response.
 The server never initiates communication — it only responds.

 This is the single most important mental model in the course.
 When you type a URL and press Enter, approximately 15 things happen in sequence.
 Understanding this flow connects every topic in this course.